awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-workflow.md

 **Fields**
 + `Name` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  Name of the workflow which was executed\.
+  Name of the workflow that was executed\.
 + `WorkflowRunId` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of this workflow run\.
++ `PreviousRunId` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

+  The ID of the previous workflow run\.
 + `WorkflowRunProperties` – A map array of key\-value pairs\.

   Each key is a UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.